SUMMARY OF EXPERIENCE

 “Progressive Politics: Understanding the Vitality of Intersectionality” | Women’s Leadership Conference | University of Missouri-Columbia

-Moderator: Expanding the Borders of Protest: How Collaboration Informs Graduate Student Research Panel with Kenneth Bryant, Jr, Brittani Fults, Tiffanesha Williams, and Rhodesia McMillian | 4th Annual Black Doctoral Network Conference-Atlanta
+Moderator: Expanding the Borders of Protest: How Collaboration Informs Graduate Student Research panel with Kenneth Bryant, Jr, Brittani Fults, Tiffanesha Williams, and Rhodesia McMillian | 4th Annual Black Doctoral Network Conference-Atlanta

 2015